xen-troops/moulin/docs/quickstart.rst

 		    - [XT_DIR_REL_DOM0, "dom0"]
 		    - [XT_DIR_REL_DOMD, "domd"]

-		    # these are the folders within domain's root filesystem where all
+		    # these are the folders within the domain's root filesystem where all
 		    # installed artifacts live
 		    - [XT_DIR_ABS_ROOTFS, "/xt"]